its2easy/wordpress-theme-vite/README.md

     }
 );
 ```
-8. Add `import 'vite/modulepreload-polyfill';` to the beginning of the main js entry point of the theme
+6. Add `import 'vite/modulepreload-polyfill';` to the beginning of the main js entry point of the theme
   (example in `src/js/main-entry point.js`)
+7. (Optional) Copy `postcss.config.cjs` and `.browserslistrc` if you need Autoprefixer.
+8. (Optional) Copy `.env.example` as `.env` and change the `PROXY_SOURCE` variable to the domain where your local WP site is running
+       (ONLY used in DEV mode).
+       This value is used to specify a proxy for browserSync in cases where the theme is used in WP instances running
+       on different domains.
+If you don't need this, just hardcode your domain in `plugins.VitePluginBrowserSync.bs.proxy.target`
+       option in `vite.config.js`
 9. Add scripts to `package.json`:
 ```json
 "scripts": {